 Freedom is something that every human being desires, but few ever stop to define.
 In public discourse, freedom often gets reduced to democracy, religion, speech, and entrepreneurship.
 These things are important, yet millions live in societies that guarantee all of these things yet haven’t even scratched the surface of freedom.
 While certain external provisions factor into the freedom equation, freedom is ultimately a matter of internal processes.
 It involves things like material contentment, emotional health, strong relationships, and life purpose.
 Yet the prerequisite for each of these provisions is one and the same: discipline.

 Discipline is required to achieve anything in life, and freedom is no exception.
 The fact is that freedom is hard work.
-It takes work to become emotionally healthy, fulfill one’s material goals, and develop strong relationships.
-Discipline is the decision to put the work in whether we feel like it or not, knowing that it will benefit us in the long run.
+It takes work to become emotionally healthy, fulfill one’s material goals, and build relationships with people.
+Discipline is the decision to put the work in whether we feel like it or not, with faith that it will benefit us in the long run.
 We often take for granted that everybody acts in their best interest, but a casual look around indicates otherwise.
 How many people engage in self-destructive behaviors or miss out on life blessings due to a lack of discipline?
-Discipline is the key to freedom.
+Discipline, it seems to follow, is a key to personal freedom.

 Jocko Willink is a man who knows something about freedom and discipline.
 Willink is a US Navy SEAL, the most exclusive and prestigious branch of the US military, and current Brazilian jiu jitsu practitioner.
-Willink is co-author of Extreme Ownership: How US Navy Seals Lead and Win (Amazon affiliate link) and Discipline Equals Freedom: Field Manual (Amazon affiliate link).
+Willink is co-author of Extreme Ownership: How US Navy Seals Lead and Win and Discipline Equals Freedom: Field Manual.
 Below I present 10 of my favorite quotes from Discipline Equals Freedom that are worth meditating on.

 –> Don’t expect to be motivated every day to get out there and make things happen.
 You won’t be.
 Don’t count on motivation.
 Count on Discipline.